andreea-popa22/SmartAgenda/README.md

 I developed the backend for a smart agenda app, where users can be either consumers or providers.
 Consumers can make appointments for different types of services (medical, selfcare, entertainment, etc.), while providers are in charge of these appointments.

+Each user has his own schedule where appointments are stored and clients can even switch appointments between them if needed.

 ### 🗂 Database Diagram:

 ![Database Diagram](https://github.com/andreea-popa22/SmartAgenda/blob/master/diagram.png)